The IRS is looking for a new strategy to crack down on crypto traders. The headlines have been all over the crypto news, from Forbes to Coindesk.

 Audit Defense for Crypto Traders

 Our CryptoTaxAudit membership is designed as a peace-of-mind policy.
-Here is how it works.
-You pay a low annual fee of $97 a year.
+It’s the only monthly membership that will warn you, educate you and defend you from an IRS audit.
 If you get contacted by the IRS on any tax return, you have experts on hand who can handle the situation, and these experts are the best in handling crypto.

 If the IRS contacts you, they may be auditing your cryptos, but chances are it is to audit something else on your tax returns.